What To Take - Basic List | Travel Guide

 - 2x Light weight travel trousers, long legs, suitable for trekking.
 Consider zip off trousers/pants that turn into shorts.

 - 3x Tshirts

 - Socks and underwear - matter of some debate, between 5 and 10 pairs.

 - Shoes - designed for hiking/walking, but also not so shabby as to look out of place in a restaurant.

 - Sandals - for when you're not wearing the shoes.

 - Plastic slippers - known as thongs, flip flops as well, for use in showers or just lounging around.

-- Second bag - light weight, collapses down to a small size, designed to be packed away 90% of the time
+- Second bag - light weight, collapses down to a small size, designed to be packed away 90%!o(MISSING)f the time

 - Duct Tape - essential, massively strong tape good for fixing just about anything.
 Black electrical tape, slightly different uses.